 - allow networks of users to define communities of practice and share resources available for browsing, download, and upload.

-If you are interested in learning more about the RO or would like to contribute data or resources to the RO, please contact Helene Deboissezon.
+If you are interested in learning more about the RO or would like to contribute data or resources, please contact Hélène de Boissezon and Boby Piard, the RO Steering Committee chairs.